 - Increase the rent amount.
 Just make sure to provide your tenant with a notice of at least 10 days prior to hiking the rent amount

-- Make changes to the terms of the lease agreement, as long as you notify your tenant beforehand
+- Make changes to the terms of the lease agreement, as long as you, as the landlord, notify your tenant beforehand

 - Require your tenant to pay a security deposit.
-There is no limit to how much you can ask, as Colorado is yet to make any legislation to this effect
+There is no limit to how much a landlord can ask for, as Colorado is yet to make any legislation to this effect

 When it comes to responsibilities, Colorado landlords have a responsibility to:

 - Provide a habitable property.
 A habitable property is one that, among other things, has a waterproofed roof, properly functioning plumbing and gas facilities, and is properly secured against intruders

 - Adhere to all terms of the lease or rental agreement

 - Notify tenants whenever they are seeking to enter their rented premises.
 While Colorado has yet to make any legislation in this regard, it’s still paramount to provide your tenants with “reasonable” notice prior to accessing their units